 All queen-rearing methods are centered on one basic fact of bee biology: Nurse bees in a hive can turn one-day-old female (worker) larvae into queens by enlarging the young grubs’ cells and feeding them a steady diet of hormone-rich royal jelly.
 Hence, every technique is based upon introducing tiny, still uncurled eggs (which stand up in their cells and look a bit like slivers) or hatched one-day-old larvae (which recline and may be beginning to curl) to a group of queenless – and thus highly motivated – nurse bees.

 The easiest way to raise queens, and the one most often used by hobbyist and backyard beekeepers, is the Sommerford system, named after the Texas apiarist who developed it at the beginning of the 20th century.
-This simple and natural technique allows the bees themselves to choose the brood cells in which they’ll nourish and rear a new queen, ensuring production of a strong, healthy ruler that’s especially adapted to a particular hive in a particular location – unlike a packaged queen, which may be unsuited to her new environment.
+This simple and natural technique allows the bees themselves to choose the brood cells in which they’ll nourish and rear a new queen, ensuring production of a strong, healthy ruler that’s specially adapted to a particular hive in a particular location – unlike a packaged queen, which may be unsuited to her new environment.

 To raise one or several queens the Sommerford way, first select your best and busiest hive, then remove two frames of brood comb (sealed cells filled with eggs) and another frame that contains honey, the queen, and a number of adhering bees.